gitpod-io/gitpod-docs/src/45_Config_Go.md

 ```sh
 src/[repository-provider]/[repository-owner]/[repository-name]
 ```
 in the `$GOPATH`.
-Using the `.gitpod` file, you can bring about such a workspace layout.
+Using the `.gitpod.yml` file, you can bring about such a workspace layout.
 Here is how we do that for the example [go-gin-app](https://github.com/gitpod-io/definitely-gp/blob/master/go-gin-app/.gitpod) repository:
 ```yaml